We have an employee who has been employed by us for 5 years. She originally worked full time in our

 Also consider some pro active performance management, informing the employee about the concerns and giving her a reasonable opportunity and timescale (e.g. one month) in which to make improvements.
 For example, it may be that she is ignoring phone calls while getting on with her with her work and that if she was told that answering the phone should be a priority then she would do so.
 She needs to be told that during working hours she is expected to be available at her desk.

-Would the proposed move back to the London office be a variation of the contract?
+Would the proposed move back to the

 If the company now wants to remove that right then this will be a further variation of the contract, in relation to which it will be necessary to obtain the employee’s consent.
 A unilateral change to the employee’s contract on the basis proposed would amount to a breach of contract and could give rise to a number of claims, for example wrongful and/or constructive dismissal if the employee resigns (most likely on the basis that the Company has breached the implied duty of trust and confidence).
 A sex discrimination claim could also be looming, as discussed below.